 2000 – 2015 Zack and Anjanette Steer.
 Their sons Glenn and Clayton help around the lodge when they are not biking or snowboarding.
 Zack has participated in six Iditarod sled dog races and two Yukon Quest races.
 Anjanette is a fourth generation Alaskan, with a wetland science background, who finished her rookie Iditarod in 2012.

-2015 – Present Local couples Mark & Ruthann Fleenor and Ryan & Rachel Cote.
-We are two families that are so excited to continue the tradition of sharing the beauty of Glacier View with all who stop by.
-Both being pilots, Mark Fleenor and Ryan Cote enjoy flying their 1961 Piper Super Cub bush plane as much as possible.
-Ruthann Fleenor can’t wait to follow in Anjanette’s footsteps in keeping the lodge famous for its amazing flowers.
-Many locals might recognize Rachel Cote as the local EMT serving along this stretch of Glenn Highway.
+2015 – Present Local couple Mark & Ruthann Fleenor buy the lodge.
+We are a so excited to continue the tradition of sharing the beauty of Glacier View with all who stop by.
+Mark enjoys flying i his 1961 Piper Super Cub bush plane as much as possible.
+Ruthann Fleenor enjoys keeping the lodge famous for its amazing flowers.
 We hope you all will stop by the lodge for a first hand experience of home-grown Alaskan hospitality!

 WELCOME TO THE LODGE!